Welding 13 min read

 Subsection 3.2: The Genius of the Non-Touch Pilot Arc

-One of the most significant features of the LTP8500 is its non-touch pilot arc technology.
-In older, less advanced plasma cutters (known as “high-frequency start” or “scratch start” systems), the cutting arc had to be initiated by physically touching the torch tip to the workpiece to create a spark.
+One of the most significant features of the this plasma cutter system is its non-touch pilot arc technology.
+In older, less advanced plasma cutters (known as "high-frequency start" or "scratch start" systems), the cutting arc had to be initiated by physically touching the torch tip to the workpiece to create a spark.
 This method had several drawbacks: it rapidly wore out consumables and required a clean, conductive surface to work reliably.

 The pilot arc system represents a major technological leap.
 A pilot arc is a low-power electrical arc that is initiated entirely inside the torch, forming between the negative electrode and the positive nozzle.
 This internal arc ionizes the flowing gas and creates a small, continuous jet of plasma that projects from the nozzle, even when it is not near a workpiece.
 When this pilot plasma stream is brought close to the grounded workpiece, it creates an electrically conductive path, allowing the main, high-power cutting arc to transfer from the electrode to the workpiece.